SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

 In this exercise, you will learn how to add an HTTP endpoint to establish authenticated connectiion to a Cloud Integration tenant of SAP Integration Suite.
 This endpoint will be leveraged for all ALM monitoring use cases.

+**Note:** This exercise is only necessary if you configure a Cloud Integration service in SAP Cloud ALM yourself.

 #### Prerequisites

 - You are logged in the [Landscape Management service](https://teched22-cloudalm-003.eu10.alm.cloud.sap/shell/run?sap-ui-app-id=sap.crun.landscape) of [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)